 Whether you need OSHA audiometric testing, MSHA hearing testing or other regulatory hearing screenings, Examinetics has you covered.

-Our technology, called Salux™, offers occupational hearing testing in multiple methods:
+Our technology, called Salux™, allows us to be the nation’s only occupational hearing testing provider who offers a hearing conservation solution in multiple methods:

-On-Demand is a great option for facilities who want to administer their own testing, as well as combining with onsite hearing testing for employees who were missed while our technician was onsite.
+On-Demand is a great option for facilities who want to self-administer audiometric testing for their employees.
+It’s also a great compliment to facilities using On-Site hearing testing to capture employees who were missed while our technician was onsite or need retests.

 However you choose to test, make sure to select a partner who can support your whole hearing conservation program.